shivalkarrahul/demo-three-tier-app-on-aws/README.md

    - Allow SSH (22) from Anywhere (Not recommended in Production, ok for Testing)
 10. Launch the instance and copy the **Public IP**.

-### ⚠️ Note
-After creating the Auto Scaling Group (ASG) with a new Launch Template and SG, the ASG instances may fail to connect to the RDS because the new SG is not allowed in the RDS SG.

-**To fix this:**
-1. Update the **RDS Security Group** `demo-app-db-sg`to allow inbound access from `demo-app-lt-asg-sg` the new ASG SG.
-2. Delete the existing ASG instances.
-3. Let the ASG launch new instances — they will now connect to RDS successfully and the application will work correctly.

 ---

 ## Part 10: Connect From Bastion Host to Private Instance